rana135/-HELLWET-SOFTWARE/README.md

 * [Node.js](https://nodejs.org/en) - JavaScript runtime for building server-side applications
 * [Express](https://expressjs.com/) - Fast, minimalist web framework for Node.js
 * [MongoDB](https://www.mongodb.com/) - NoSQL document database for storing and retrieving data

+#### API Documentation
+The app includes a RESTful API for interacting with the database.
+The API documentation can be found in the [Here]() .

 #### Customization
 The app includes a variety of customization options that you can use to make the app suit your preferences.
 These options include: